jordyvanvorselen/rib-reviews/README.md

   <br>
 </a>

 Rib reviews is a Flutter mobile app backed by a Serverless Next.js backend hosted on Vercel.
+It uses MongoDB Atlas as a database and Firebase for authentication.
+The app is also integrated with Slack using a bolt-js slackbot.
+The slackbot allows users to suggest new restaurants and plan events.

 - Click [here](./frontend/README.md) to read more about the technical setup of the **mobile app**.
 - Click [here](./backend/README.md) to read more about the technical setup of the **backend**.
+- Click [here](./slackbot/README.md) to read more about the technical setup of the **slackbot**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>